oddbird/oddleventy/content/blog/2024/css-demographics.md

 - Respondents who write more JS are less likely to test across environments
   (and also less likely to answer that question).
+- Respondents who write more JS are more likely to be working on applications.
 - Kevin Powell sent people in all age brackets, but his largest bracket (22%) was people over 60!
   We love to see it.
   His next bracket (18%) was under 20.

 Clearly, I don't have a lot of answers here.
+These correlations don't tell us much without knowing how representative the data is.
 I'm just not sure what I'm looking at, or how it should be read.
-And it concerns me that browsers use surveys like this as a primary gauge of developer interest -- seemingly without asking who's represented, or who might be missing from the data.
+But it concerns me that browsers use surveys like this as a primary gauge of developer interest -- seemingly without asking who's represented, or who might be missing from the data.